MCERQUA/ss-activewear-mcp/README.md

 - Verify your account number and API key are correct
 - Ensure you're using the correct region (US vs CA)
 - Check that your API access is active
+- For Canadian accounts, make sure you're using the Canadian API key from `api-ca@ssactivewear.com`

 ### No results found
 - Try broader search terms
 - Verify the product style IDs are correct
 - Check if you're searching in the correct region's catalog
+- Note that product availability may differ between US and Canadian catalogs

 ## Contributing